AmirMustafa/Facebook-Chat-Bot-Messenger-JavaScript/README.md

 # Facebook Chat Bot Messenger

 A bot (short for "robot") is an automated program that runs over the Internet.
-Some bots run automatically, while others only execute commands when they receive specific input.<br><br>
+Some bots run automatically, while others only execute commands when they receive specific input.<br>

 So Facebook Chat Bot is a script that respond to the chat asked by user automatically based on Keywords or phrases.